bcgov/data-publication/pages/metadata_providers_guide.md

 # Purpose

-The contents of this space are provided as a set of
+The contents of this space is to assist data and metadata providers.

 -----------------------------------------------------------